Pheromone: a chemical signal used for communication.

 How much weight can an ant carry?

-According to different estimates, ants can carry 10 - 50 times their body weight!
+According to different estimates, ants can carry 10 - 50 times their body weight, or maybe even more!
 How?
 Because ants are so small, their muscles have a greater cross-sectional area (they are thicker) relative to their body size than in larger animals.
 This means they can produce more force pound-for-pound (or in the case of an ant, milligram-for-milligram).

 How many types of ant are there in the world?

 Scientists have described over 12,000 ant species.
 Many more have yet to be discovered, especially in the tropics.
 The total weight of all ants on Earth is close to that of humans.
 That’s pretty impressive considering the average ant is about one-millionth the size of a human being!